nanogiants/nanogiants-docs/docs/sentry/react-native.md

 ```

 The wizard creates two sentry.properties files.
 One in the android and one in the ios native directories.
-Add `sentry.properties` to `.gitignore` as it contains the secret access token for your CI you can copy the contents of this file as base64 and add it as a secret in your workflow
+Add `sentry.properties` to `.gitignore` as it contains the secret access token for your CI.
+You can copy the contents of this file as base64 and add it as a secret in your workflow.
 ```bash
 # This copies the file to your clipboard
 cat ios/sentry.properties | openssl base64 | tr -d '\n' | pbcopy